Indian-Americans across US mourn Pulwama terror attack victims

-Hundreds of Indian-Americans gathered in various US cities to mourn the killing of over 40 Indian soldiers in one of the worst terror attacks in Jammu and Kashmir's Pulwama district.
+Hundreds of Indian-Americans gathered in various US cities to mourn the killing of at least 40 Indian soldiers in one of the worst terror attacks in Jammu and Kashmir's Pulwama district.

 The attack has heightened bilateral tensions with both New Delhi and Islamabad calling back their envoys.